 - Enable collaboration: Delivering on our carbon negative ambition will require unprecedented collaboration.
-We need to bring people and organisations together to cocreate and deliver projects. - Support innovation: There are specific areas where innovation is required to advance technology development particularly for agriculture, power and industry.
+We need to bring different people and organisations together to co-create and deliver change.
+There is strong consensus within the region that collaboration is key and a commitment to work together. - Support innovation: There are specific areas where innovation is required to advance technology development particularly for agriculture, power and industry.
 We also require innovation in terms of thinking differently and developing new approaches.